dataminer-site/dataminer-site.github.io/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 .nullvalue NULL
 ```

-Then, using the [`DESCRIBE` statement](/docs/guides/meta/describe), we can confirm that DuckDB has inferred the column x correctly as `BIGINT`:
+Then, using the [`DESCRIBE` statement](/docs/guides/meta/describe), we can confirm that DataMiner has inferred the column x correctly as `BIGINT`:

 ```sql
 FROM (DESCRIBE distances)